T'Other Side: Halifax Panthers

 Dual Registration and Loans

-This year Halifax have a dual reg agreement with Leeds Rhinos which has seen Kieran Hudson (prop), Riley Lumb (back/fullback) and Jack Smith (back) play for them.
+This year Halifax have dual reg agreements with Leeds Rhinos and Cornwall.
+The arrangement with Leeds has seen Kieran Hudson (prop), Corey Johnson (hooker), Riley Lumb (back/fullback), Ned McCormack (centre), Leon Ruan (second row), Jack Sinfield (centre) and Jack Smith (back) play for them.
 There have been no loans either in or out so far in 2024.

 The Fev Connection